voxpupuli/puppet-telegraf/README.md

 ## Hierarchical configuration from multiple files

-Hiera YAML and JSON backends support deep hash merging which is needed for inheriting configuration from multiple files.
+Hiera YAML and JSON backends support [deep hash merging](https://docs.puppet.com/hiera/3.1/configuring.html#mergebehavior) which is needed for inheriting configuration from multiple files.

-First of all, make sure that `gem 'deep_merge'` is installed on your Puppet master.
+First of all, make sure that the `deep_merge` gem is installed on your Puppet Master.

 An example of `hiera.yaml`:

 ```yaml
 ---
 :hierarchy: